QuentinGruber/Gitord/README.md

 ## Description

-Gitord is a free and open-source "bot template" that warn you in a Discord Chanel of your choice if your github repo do not follow the rules that you apply.
+Gitord is a free and open-source "bot template" that alerts you in the Discord Chanel of your choice if your github repository does not respect the rules you apply to it.

 ![Gitord exemple](https://i.ibb.co/rbwQMjh/gitord-exemple.png)